mixchex/fementor-rest-countries-api/README.md

 ## My process

 I initally developed the app within the bounds of the designs, but further developed the layout a to make the screens feel a little more integrated and aligned to make for a more cohesive experience.
+I also thought it would be fun to add a different (Zimbabwe flag) favicon as that's where I was born.

 ### Built with

 - Semantic HTML5 markup